Kronchinator/S-P-500-Data-Webscraper/README.md

 # StockOracle Sector Dashboard

-This project pulls StockOracle summary data for stocks held in the 11 SPDR sector ETFs:
+This project pulls StockOracle summary data for stocks held in the 11 SPDR sector ETFs.
+Effectively, the S&P500:

 - XLK
 - XLF